 - 2015 — A Legacy of Ink: Lui Shou-kwan 40 Years On.
 An Exhibition of Lui Shou- kwan, His Students and a New Generation of Artists, the Hong Kong Arts Centre and Alisan Fine Arts

-Alisan Fine Arts has participated in many Art Fairs such as:
+Alisan Fine Arts has participated in the following Art Fairs over the years: